KK Partizan: 2014–2015: End of era, start of hardship

-Having lost an ABA league title and therefore a place in Euroleague after almost a decade and a half, a talented generation from the previous two season's disbanded and Partizan entered the 2014–15 season with an almost brand new squad.
+Having lost an ABA league title and therefore a place in Euroleague after almost a decade and a half, the successful generation from the previous two season's disbanded and Partizan entered the 2014–15 season with an almost brand new squad.
 Despite the efforts of experienced Pavlović, Mačvan, Tepić and younger Edo Murić Partizan struggled to finished fourth in the regular season of the Adriatic League, only to be eliminated in the playoff semifinals.
 In Eurocup, Partizan was eliminated in the first round.
 Partizan was also eliminated in the Serbian Cup and failed to defend the Serbian League title, losing to Red Star Belgrade in the final series.
 Without any silverware won, the season was the worst in fourteen years and marked the beginning of a three year long dry spell.

-2015–2021: Era of struggle
+2015–2021: Financial struggles

-2015–2017: Financial struggles
+2015–2017

 The summer of 2015 included many organizational and roster changes.
 The board of directors suggested Nikola Peković, former Partizan player, for the next team president, after the resignation of Predrag Danilović.
 Soon after that, longtime head coach Vujošević departed and Petar Božić was offered a head coach position.
 Main players also left the club, with young Vanja Marinković becoming the new team captain.

 At the beginning of 2016, Partizan severed the contract with Petar Božić after a worst half-season in recent Partizan history.
 Aleksandar Džikić was appointed as a new coach, and managed to finish Adriatic League season on the 5th position, and finish the Serbian League at the second place, losing to Crvena zvezda in the finals.

 In 2016–17 season Partizan played in Basketball Champions League, having withdrawn from the Eurocup.
 The team captain was Novica Veličković who returned to the club.
 In the group stage, Partizan finished as 3rd and passed to the play-off where they were eliminated by PAOK.
 After being eliminated in the Adriatic League in the playoff semifinals and Serbian League also in semifinals Partizan ended up without a single trophy won for a third consecutive year.
 The poor finish of the season led to the departure of Džikić during the summer.